 The Fund invested in its entirety in sustainable investments, either in the form of solutions companies (pathway one), or companies with a certain level of achievements through our sustainability score (pathway two).
+Almost half of the Fund's investments had an environmental objective, and more than a third of the investments had a social objective.

-During 2022, the Fund's sustainable environment-related investments have been linked to companies within climate (solar energy, wind power, smart grids + infrastructure), sustainable cities (water, urban planning, accessibility) and in sustainable consumption (recycling & circular economy, sustainable products, ecodesign The Fund does not invest in companies that give rise to serious environmental or climate damage.
+During 2022, the Fund's sustainable environment-related investments have been linked to companies within climate (solar energy, wind power, smart grids + infrastructure), sustainable cities (water, urban planning, accessibility) and in sustainable consumption (recycling & circular economy, sustainable products, ecodesign).
+As a result of these investments, the Fund has promoted a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding companies with operations linked to fossil fuels fuels or with large fossil reserves as well as companies that violate international standards and conventions related to environmental issues.
+The Fund also does not invest in companies that give rise to serious environmental or climate damage.